eos/docker.io/README.md

 Presently we keep track of the [build-essential](https://hub.docker.com/r/eoshep/build-essentials/) images, which have all build-time dependencies pre-installed.

-We welcome bug fixed and additions.
+We welcome bug fixes and additions.